Massipssa/Docs/Bgd/kafka/internals.md

 * Every broker has a unique **id** (set in config file or auto generated)
 * Broker's metadata are stored within zookeeper in the znode **/brokers/ids/broker-id**
 * If the broker is gone its ID will still existe in other data structure.
-Like this, if we replace the broker with another one with the same ID, it'll immediatly joion the cluster and with same partitions and topics assigned to it
+Like this, if we replace the broker with another one having the same ID, it'll immediatly joion the cluster and with same partitions and topics assigned to it

 ## Controller